-The Transit Development Plan (TDP) recommends the following alternatives: For A&MRTS:
+The TDP 2017-2022 recommends the following alternatives:

-- · starting weekday service at 6:00 a.m. while HSU is in session; - · serving the Community Center on demand; and - · serving South G Street on an existing route

-And a "reasonably good" option could be the shuttle service between the downtown core and the HSU campus.

-For Southern Humboldt Transit - Convert service to intercity trips only.
+- ☐ For A&MRTS: - Starting weekday service at 6:00 a.m. while HSU is in session; - serving the Community Center on demand; and - · serving South G Street on an existing route; and - suggests that a "reasonably good" option could be the shuttle service between Arcata's downtown core and the HSU campus. - ☐ For Southern Humboldt Transit: - Convert service to intercity trips only.

 The TDP analyzed scheduling options for Eureka Transit Service (ETS) in response to common requests for longer service hours.
 The TDP did not analyze other alternatives because the City of Eureka was re-evaluating ETS's existing loop-route system, versus a line-route system.
 The Eureka Transit Service Line Feasibility Study was completed in October 2018.
-The study identified 3 network concepts that could increase service quality.
+The study identified three network concepts that could increase service quality.
 Due to funding constraints, these recommendations have not been implemented.